 Moving home does not mean that you have to switch to a different energy supplier.
 In fact we'll be happy to supply your new home and give you all the help you need during your move.

 Moving to a house with a PAYG meter

 If you are moving to a house that already has a gas or electricity pay-as-you-go meter, then you will need to contact us so that we can take your details and set up your account correctly.
-We will send you a new own card or key, using the previous occupant’s could mean that the credit you pay for goes to someone else’s account.
+We will send you a new card or key, as using the previous occupant’s could mean that the credit you pay for goes to someone else’s account.

-If you are moving to a property without a pay-as-you-go meter, then the best thing to do is to speak with our customer services team and talk through the best options available to you.
+If you are moving to a property without a pay-as-you-go meter, then the best thing to do is to speak with our customer services team and talk through the options available to you.